SWC-OSG-Workshop/general/novice/DHTC/01-IntroGrid.md

 ## Introduction to Open Science Grid (OSG)

 The Open Science Grid (OSG) is a consortium of research communities who promote science via sharing of computing resources.
-OSG enables
+OSG
 <ul>
-<li> distributed computing on more than 120 institutions spread across US, </li>
+<li> enables distributed computing on more than 120 institutions, </li>
-<li> efficient data processing and  </li>
+<li> supports efficient data processing and  </li>
-<li> large scale scientific computing of 2 million core CPU hours per day.   </li>
+<li> provides large scale scientific computing of 2 million core CPU hours per day.   </li>
 </ul>

-OSG provides the opertunistic cycles to the users.
-At the time of computational demand, the cores that are free in the OSG shared pool are made availabe to the users.
-These are opertunistic resources for the users since the number of freely available cores are varying at any given time.
 The resources accessible through the OSG are contributed by the community, organized by the OSG, and governed by the OSG Consortium.
+The cores in the OSG shared pool are made available to the users depending on their availability.
+These are opportunistic resources for the users and the number of freely available cores are varying at any given time.